 In order to make this sling fit an Enfield you will need to add a new set of holes 23" down from the hook.
 The US ordnance dept did not make a special sling to fit the Enfield, that has been documented so far but the soldier must have modify the regular musket sling to fit.

 This is the first sling made to fit the trapdoors.
-This sling was made from cutting up the old 46" sling and splicing them together and making a new 68" sling.
-This was done until the 1880's when the switch was made to the one piece sling.
+This sling was made from cutting up the old 46" sling and splicing them together and making a new one-piece 68" sling.
+This was done until the 1880's when the switch was made to the one-piece sling.

 These sling were not issued through the Ordnance Dept., making them a private purchase sling during the Civil War.
 There is a neat feature on this sling and that is the leather protector to prevent the brass button from damaging the stock.
 The original this one was copied from was originally black.
 There is a hook need to make this sling work and they can be purchased through S & S Firearms of New York.